danielsaidi/Sheeeeeeeeet/README.md

 ### Titles

-Sheeeeeeeeet comes with some built-in components, that can be used to add titles, sections, headers and margins to action sheets.
-They are also items, but have no interactive use:
+Titles are non-interactive items.
+Sheeeeeeeeet comes with these built-in types:

 * [Title][ActionSheetTitle] - Shown topmost for an entire sheet
 * [Section Title][ActionSheetSectionTitle] - Shown topmost for a section

-To add some margin above a section title, add an `ActionSheetSectionMargin` item before the section title.
+* [Section Margin][ActionSheetSectionMargin] - Should be added before section titles

+You can add title components anywhere you want in your action sheets, although a title probably looks best topmost.

-### Header View
+### Header Views

-If you set the `headerView` property of an action sheet, it will be displayed as a floating header above the action sheet options.
-You can use any view you like.
+If you set the `headerView` property of an action sheet, it will be displayed as a floating header above the action sheet.
+You can use any view as long as it can be resized to fit the header view size.

-Header are completely removed in popovers, since popovers are solid bodies, with no transparent space separating different content types.
+Header views are completely removed in popovers, since popovers are solid bodies with no transparent background.

 ## Appearance

 Sheeeeeeeeet can be globally styled by using the `ActionSheetAppearance.standard` instance.
 All action sheets copies this instance when they are created.
 They can then be individually styled without affecting the global style.

-Each item in the sheet then copies their action sheet's appearance and can be individually styled as well.
+Have a look at the demo application to see how global and individual styling can be setup.
+It's really easy.

 ## Peek and pop

-Sheeeeeeeeet supports peek & pop on 3D touch devices.
-To enable this in any view controller that implements `ActionSheetPeekSource` just create a strong instance of `ActionSheetPeekHandler`.

-You must provide the peek handler with a source view, from where peeks originate.
-This could e.g. be a collection or table view.
-The peek handler uses this source view to determine the correct 3D touched frame.
+Sheeeeeeeeet supports peek & pop on 3D Touch devices, with a long press fallback on devices without 3D Touch.
+To enable peek and pop for any view controller that implements `ActionSheetPeekSource` just create a strong `ActionSheetPeekHandler` instance and provide it with a source view, from where peeks originate.
+This can e.g. be a collection or table view.
+The peek handler uses this view to determine the correct 3D touched frame.

-ON devices that have no 3D touch support, the peek handler will fallback to long presses.
-You can disable this by setting `longPressFallback` to `false` in `init`.
+If you want to use 3D touch, but not the long press fallback, you can disable it by setting `longPressFallback` to `false` when creating the peek handler.

 ## Contact me